What Drain Cleaning Actually Involves

 What Customers Love

-- DIY efforts and problem-solving are frequently mentioned.
+- DIY solutions and problem-solving efforts are often shared and appreciated.

 Top Complaints

-- Clogged drains and slow drainage are the most common problems.
+- Clogged drains and slow draining are the most common issues.

 Real Consumer Quotes